Cosmic Initial Conditions for a Habitable Universe: Structure formation and constrains on initial condition

-where for simplicity, we do not use the subscript of $"DM"$ for density contrast of dark matter fluid.
-Here the Hubble parameter is given by the overall density of matter and radiation and we write it as $\rho_t(x) =\frac{\rho_{eq}}{2}(x^{-3} + x^{-4})$ where $x= a/a_{eq}$ and $a_{eq}$ is the scale factor at the equality of matter and radiation.
-For simplicity, we replace time derivatives by derivatives with respect to $x$ parameter.
+where, for simplicity, we do not use the subscript of $"DM"$ for the density contrast of dark matter fluid.
+Here, the Hubble parameter is given by the overall density of matter and radiation and we write it as

+where $x= a/a_{eq}$ and $a_{eq}$ is the scale factor at the equality of matter and radiation.
+For simplicity, we replace time derivatives by derivatives with respect to parameter $x$.
 Then equation (\ref{dcont}) can be written as

-Also we write the FRW equations in terms of $x$,
+Also ,we write the FRW equations in terms of $x$:

 By substituting the dynamics of universe in equation (\ref{dd}), the evolution of the density contrast simplifies to